C2FO: Funding

 The first C2FO market clearing took place in 2010, and received backing of venture firm Union Square Ventures, known for investing in companies like Twitter and Zynga.

 In 2015, C2FO completed a $40M round of equity funding led by Temasek Holdings, a global investment company based in Singapore.
 Temasek joined a list of C2FO investors including Union Square Ventures, OPENAIR Equity Partners, and Mithril Capital.

 In Q1 2016, Citi Ventures became the newest investor.

 In early 2018, C2FO completed a $100M funding round led by Allianz X and Mubadala Investment Company, along with strong participation from existing C2FO investors: Temasek, Union Square Ventures, and Mithril Capital.

-In August 2019, the company announced the completion of a $200M funding round led by the SoftBank Vision Fund with additional participation from Temasek and Union Square Ventures.
-The investment was designed to accelerate C2FO's development of new markets to further improve access to working capital for companies globally - not just large multinational corporations, but also small and medium-sized enterprises.

-Acquisition

-In October 2019, C2FO cemented its position in India by acquiring the country's largest early payment platform, Priority Vendor.